cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 :::exercise

+Go to the course materials directory `02-consensus/india_nanopore` (on our training machines `cd ~/Course_Materials/02-consensus/india_nanopore`).
-Go to the `india_nanopore` directory, where you will find Nanopore sequencing data for several samples collected in India.
+This contains Nanopore sequencing data for several samples collected in India.
 Nanopore data is organised in directories named according to the convention `barcodeXX` where `XX` is a number.
 The `--medaka` workflow expects to be given as an input a directory containing several sub-directories named in that way (this is a standard output from the program used to generate FASTQ files from Nanopore data).